Google Page Translation

-Setting of overall goal/sub-goals/possible alternative goals
+Setting of overall goal/sub-goals/possible alternative goals.

 Think, plan and provide globally before devising the intricacies of any operations.
 Global definitions will enter into every small part of an operation.

 Devise different global views - an incorrect or flawed global view will necessarily lead to disaster at some level if not to the total operation and its outcomes.

-Analysis of goal fulfillment
+Analysis of goal fulfillment.

-Be sure of the reasons for the goals you have set
+Be sure of the reasons for the goals you have set.